zaphosting/docs/docs/openmp-configuration.md

 The Server must be stopped before the config can be edited, editing the config and restarting the server will result in any changes being undone.
 :::

 The final method of accessing the raw file, is through FTP.
 If you are not familiar with using FTP, we recommend you to have a look at the [FTP file access](gameserver-ftpaccess.md) guide.
-However, this method takes longer and if you wish to directly edit the file contents, we recommend simply using the **Configs** section on your gameserver's webinterface as mentioned.
+However, this method takes longer and if you wish to directly edit the file contents, we recommend simply using the **Configs** section on your game server's webinterface as mentioned.

 Once logged in via your FTP Client, head over to the following directory, replacing `[zap_id]` with your own ZAP ID:
 ```